rlhinrichs/lang-learn/README.md

 ## Medical Diagnosis Generator // Generative AI (GenAI)
 - medical-diagnosis.ipynb (standard CPU + single GPU)
 - medical-diagnosis_gcp.ipynb (cloud platform)
-- medical-diagnosis-gcp.md (to visualize ↑)
+- medical-diagnosis-gcp.md (to visualize on GitHub)
 - medical-diagnosis_gpu.py (dual GPUs)
 - requirements_gpu.txt (dual GPUs)

 **About:** This is an end-to-end AIOps project: we're given a query which consists of a patient's state of health and symptoms.
 We start by downloading the 7-billion parameter _Falcon-7B_ *Large Language Model (LLM)* with its pre-trained weights (*transfer learning*).
 We import a tokenizer from Hugging Face's Transformers which will vectorize our query to fit it to our LLM.
 We make 3 sample queries to observe its behavior.
-We speed it up by applying *Quantized Low-Ranking Adapters (QLoRA)* to bring it from 16-bit RAM to 4-bit RAM to increase performance.
+We speed it up by applying *Low-Ranking Adapters (LoRA)* to bring it from 16-bit RAM to 4-bit RAM to increase performance.
 Finally, we fine-tune it by importing & tokenizing a medical corpus ([BI55/MedText](https://huggingface.co/datasets/BI55/MedText)) from Hugging Face to train the top layer of the model.
 Our result is a proficient and appropriate medical diagnosis, suggesting the nature of the injury given symptoms and recommended treatment plan.

 **Performance Evaluation:** Due to the nature of the task, I wanted to observe the performance of this LLM build between three applications: a standard laptop having a CPU and a GPU, a cloud computing application, and an edge computing application with two GPUs.
 Here are my results:
 - CPU+GPU: 3 hrs 37 min
-- Cloud: 57 mins
+- Cloud: 55 mins
 - GPUx2: 1 hr 17 min